dylanlikelihood/My-Statistical-Reading-List/README.md

 * *Statistical Rethinking* — McElreath

   * **Note:** This book is very unique compared to other texts.
 It has become more popular to include either R code or Python code, but this book offers a workflow along with it.
 You also get exposed to very relevant and useful topics today, such as Causal Inference and how to deal with Missing data.
 Of course, you also get exposed to Bayesian Statistics, which you won't really see unless you take a Masters-level class.
-* *Bayesian Data Analysis, Third Edition* — Chapman & Hall/CRC Texts in Statistical Science
+This is the only Bayesian book that I've read so far.
+I'm sure Bayesian Data Analysis from Gelman or the more theoretical text Statistical Decision Theory and Bayesian Analysis from Berger are good, I just don't have much interest in Bayesian Statistics in comparison to other subjects at this time.

 ## Probability

-* *An Introduction to Probability and Inductive Logic*
 * *Introduction to Probability, Second Edition* — Blitzstein
 * [Lecture Video Series for the Blitzstein Book](https://projects.iq.harvard.edu/stat110/home)

 ## Mathematical Statistics

-**Requires at least Calculus 3**

-* *Mathematical Statistics with Applications, 7th Edition*
+**Requires Multivariable Calculus**

+* *Mathematical Statistics with Applications - Wackerly* (If you have done Advanced Calculus/Real Analysis you can look at Statistical Inference by Casella and Berger)

+## Hypothesis Testing

+* Statistical Hypothesis Testing in Context - Fay

+## Non-Parametric Statistics

+* *All of Nonparametric Statistics* — Wasserman

 ## Statistical Inference

 * *Improving Your Statistical Inferences* — Lakens
-* *Confidence, Likelihood, Probability: Statistical Inference with Confidence Distributions* — Schweder et al.

-## Non-Parametric Statistics

-* *All of Nonparametric Statistics* — Wasserman

-## Mathematical Statistics

-**Started Real Analysis / Advanced Calculus**

-* *Statistical Inference*

-  * **Note:** Graduate-level text.

 ## DOE (Design of Experiments) and Design of Clinical Trials

 * *Statistics for Experimenters: Design, Innovation, and Discovery, 2nd Edition*

+* *The Design of Experiments* — Fisher
+* *Clinical Trials: A Practical Approach* — Pocock

+## Randomized Clinical Trials

 * *Introduction to Randomized Controlled Clinical Trials* — Matthews

+## Design Of Observational Studies

+* *Design of Observational Studies* — Rosenbaum (There is a new book, An Introduction to the Theory of Observational Studies)

+## Medical Statistics

 * *Statistical Issues in Drug Development* — Senn
-* *The Design of Experiments* — Fisher
-* *Clinical Trials: A Practical Approach* — Pocock
-* *Design of Observational Studies* — Rosenbaum

 ## The Bootstrap